 Don’t be afraid to put yourself out there and be the real you.
 Never forget that you’re not alone.
 Asking for help and assistance is a sign of strength, not a sign of weakness.
 Don’t hesitate to ask a gym employee or trainer for help.
 That’s what these people are there for and they are happy to assist you.

 You might also consider working with a Wellness Coach or becoming one yourself!
-If you’re curious about a career as a Wellness Coach and what it might look like for you, don’t miss our complimentary training: “The 7 Secrets to Create Success as a Wellness Coach”.
-In the meantime, give some thought to the excuses that might be holding you back and where you might find your exercise joy.
+If you’re curious about a career as a Wellness Coach and what it might look like for you, visit our page on Wellness Coach Career Opportunities to learn more.

 The information contained in or made available through our sites (including but not limited to information contained in blogs, articles, pages, videos, comments, on coaching calls, events, seminars or in emails) cannot replace or substitute for the services of trained professionals in any field, including, but not limited to, financial, psychological, medical, health or legal matters.
 Information on our site or provided by our coaches is not intended to diagnose or treat disease/illness and we do not prescribe medication.
 Visitors to this site as well as clients of IAWP Wellness Coaches should not construe this information as personal health or medical advice and should always consult your doctor or medical professional regarding your specific health concerns.
 Read more on our Terms here.